nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 whether or not a journal ever said so.
 The check is the thing; the pointer is a stand-in for it when the check is out of reach.
 Our institutions have that backwards.
-What gets believed is what the pipeline has stamped, and the stamp is on the envelope, not the
+What gets believed is what the pipeline has approved, and the approval says nothing about the
-contents: a true result with no stamp is waved away because there is nothing to cite, and a false result with the stamp travels for years looking like knowledge.
+contents: a true result without it is waved away because there is nothing to cite, and a false result with it travels for years looking like knowledge.
 The pipeline, not the evidence, decides who is believed, and everyone who wants to be believed has to queue for it.
 It does not have to work that way.
 A record in which every claim carries its grade, checked by machine, cited at source, or taken on a named